KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

                            env
                            *loop-ansi-universe*))
 ```
-There is quite a lot of SBCL boilerplate there but the form
+The line
 ```
 `(block nil (tagbody ,tag (progn ,@keywords-and-forms) (go ,tag)))
 ```
-shows that the core of `loop` is actually the Lisp equivalent of a `goto` statement.
+shows that the core of `loop` uses the `go` special form (the Lisp equivalent of the much maligned goto statement) within a `tagbody`.